neuphonic/neuphonic-js-examples/README.md

 yarn dev
 ```

-When the app launches, you'll see your list of agents.
-Click an agent to open the chat window and start a conversation.
+When the app launches, you'll see page with the links to TTS and Agents examples.
+To see the agents create one or more agents in your Neuphonic dashboard.